-66 Application for amendment of a land use scheme by rezoning of land
+66. Application for amendment of a land use scheme by rezoning of land

-- (1) An applicant, who wishes to rezone land, must apply to the Municipality for the rezoning of the land in the manner provided for in Chapter 6. - (2) A rezoning approval lapses after a period of five years, or a shorter period as the municipality may determine, from the date of approval or the date that the approval comes into operation if, within that five year period or shorter period - - (a) the zoning is not utilised in accordance with the approval thereof; or - (b) the following requirements are not met: - (i) the approval by the Municipality of a building plan envisaged for the utilisation of the approved use right; and - (ii) commencement with the construction of the building contemplated in subparagraph (i). - (3) The Municipality may grant extensions to the periods contemplated in subsection (2), which period together with any extensions that the Municipality grants, may not exceed 10 years. - (4) If a rezoning approval lapses, the zoning applicable to the land prior to the approval of the rezoning applies, or where no zoning existed prior to the approval of the rezoning, the Municipality must determine a zoning as contemplated in section 170.
+- (1) An applicant, who wishes to rezone land, must apply to the Municipality for the rezoning of the land in the manner provided for in this By-law. - (2) A rezoning approval lapses after a period of five years, or a shorter period as the municipality may determine, if, within that five year period or shorter period - - (a) the zoning is not utilised in accordance with the approval thereof; or - (b) the following requirements are not met: - (i) the approval by the Municipality of a building plan envisaged for the utilisation of the approved use right; and - (ii) commencement with the construction of the building contemplated in subparagraph (i). - (3) The Municipality may grant extensions to the periods contemplated in subsection (2), which period together with any extensions that the Municipality grants, may not exceed 10 years. - (4) If a rezoning approval lapses, the zoning applicable to the land prior to the approval of the rezoning applies, or where no zoning existed prior to the approval of the rezoning, the Municipality must determine a zoning as contemplated in section 152.